CaptainRich/Aliens/README.md

 **bullet.py** - a class module controlling the firing of bullets.
 **button.py** - a class module to implement a 'play' button for the game.
 **game_stats.py** - a class module to track game statistics.
+**scoreboard.py** - a class to manage and display the game score components.
 **settings.py** - a class module managing the game settings.
 **ship.py** - a class module managing the defending ship setup, drawing, and movement.
 **ufos.py** - a class module managing the alien ships (ufos).